pawelgrzybek/pawelgrzybek.com/content/posts/2019-06-06-apple-changed-the-default-shell-from-bash-to-zsh-so-did-i.md

 ---
 title: "Apple changed the default shell from bash to zsh, so did I"
-description: "Love it or hate it but since macOS Catalina the default shell language is zsh.
+summary: "Love it or hate it but since macOS Catalina the default shell language is zsh.
 I am very excited about this decision so let me share with you my favourite parts of the new command-line interpreter."
 photo: 2019-06-06.jpg
 ---